Are lie detector tests admissible in court?

 Fearless, aggressive Michigan criminal defense lawyers

-The lawyers at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience defending people charged with state and federal crimes.
+The lawyers with LEWIS & DICKSTEIN, P.L.L.C. have decades of experience defending clients charged with state and federal crimes.
 We have represented criminal defendants across Michigan and the United States.
-If you, or someone you know, needs an aggressive and creative defense on a state or federal criminal charge, please contact the attorneys at LEWIS & DICKSTEIN, P.L.L.C.
+If you, or someone you know, needs an aggressive and creative defense on a state or federal criminal charge, please contact the attorneys at LEWIS & DICKSTEIN, P.L.L.C. for a free consultation today.
 We will take the time to talk with you, answer your questions, and address your concerns.
-Together we can develop a winning strategy!
+Together, we can develop a winning strategy!
 In some cases, it might be advisable to take a lie detector test, but the admissibility of the results is a separate issue.
-A lie detector test might not be admissible, but the result might influence a plea bargain or sentence agreement favorably.
+A lie detector test might not be admissible, but the result might favorably influence a plea bargain or sentence agreement.

-Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
+Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.

 We will find a way to help you and, most importantly,